cumsoft/Vikiki/CumsoftVikikiBetaReleaseREADME.txt

 >
 > works with or without touchscreen device.
 It has a Windows 11, 10, 8, 8.1, 7, or Windows XP or Vista system
 > requirement.
+>
+> Vikiki is great for teachers of all ages, find yourself lecturing the class with a smart board and using the default touch screen keyboard?
+> why not add alittle color to your teaching workflow and help keep students eyes on the board.

 ### 𝘙𝘦𝘴𝘰𝘶𝘳𝘤𝘦𝘴